Last updated on June 16th, 2021

 Tiger Brokers has received considerable funding.

-In their Series C financing, they managed to raise $80 million!
+In their Series C financing in 2018, they managed to raise $80 million!

 Eventually, Tiger Brokers’ parent company, UP Fintech Holding Limited was listed on the NASDAQ (TIGR) in 2019.